Don Hertzfeldt: Awards and honors

-In 2012, Hertzfeldt received the Ted M. Larson memorial award from the Fargo Film Festival, for his "contributions to film culture."
+In 2012, Hertzfeldt received the Ted M. Larson Award from the Fargo Film Festival, for his "contributions to film culture."

 In 2015, Hertzfeldt won the Grand Jury Award for Short Film a second time at the Sundance Film Festival, for World of Tomorrow.

-In December 2015, Hertzfeldt received a special award from the Austin Film Critics Association, "in celebration of a career of remarkable short filmmaking and contributions to animation spanning two decades, with 2015's award-winning "World of Tomorrow" being recognized as his best work to date."
+In December 2015, Hertzfeldt received a special award from the Austin Film Critics Association, "in celebration of a career of remarkable short filmmaking and contributions to animation spanning two decades, with 2015's award-winning World of Tomorrow being recognized as his best work to date."

 Hertzfeldt has been nominated for four Annie Awards for Best Animated Short Film.
 He lost for Rejected in 2001 and Everything Will Be OK in 2007 and won for World of Tomorrow in 2016.
 World of Tomorrow Episode Three: The Absent Destinations of David Prime was nominated in 2021 and lost.

 In 2016, World of Tomorrow was nominated for the Academy Award for Best Animated Short Film at the 88th Academy Awards, Hertzfeldt's second nomination.
+He lost to Bear Story.